aildnont/HIFIS-model/README.md

 - **CHRONIC_THRESHOLD**: Number of stays per year for a client to be considered chronically homeless
 - **FEATURES_TO_DROP_FIRST**: Features you would like to exclude entirely from the model.
-For example, after running LIME, we realized that features like EyeColour were polluting the data, so we decided to take it out....
+For us, this list evolved with trial and error.
+For example, after running LIME to produce prediction explanations, we realized that features in the database that should have no impact on the ground truth (e.g. EyeColour) were appearing in some explanations; thus, they were added to this list.
+- **IDENTIFYING_FEATURES_TO_DROP_LAST**: A list of features that are used to preprocess data but are eventually excluded from the preprocessed data.
+You will not likely have to edit this.
+- **TIMED_FEATURES_TO_DROP_LAST**: A list of features containing dates that are used in preprocessing but are eventually excluded from the preprocessed data.
+Add any features describing a start or end date to this list (e.g. _'LifeEventStartDate'_, _'LifeEventEndDate'_
+- **TIMED_EVENT_FEATURES**: A dictionary where each key is a timestamp feature (e.g. _'LifeEventStartDate'_) and every value is a list of features that are associated with the timestamp.
+For example, the _'LifeEvent'_ feature is associated with the _'LifeEventStartDate'_ feature.
+For paired start and end features, include 1 entry in this dictionary for associated features.
+For example, you need to include only one of _'LifeEventStartDate'_ and _'LifeEventEndDate'_ as a key, along with _['LifeEvent']_ as the associated value.
 #### NN
-- **MODEL1**: Contains definitions of configurable hyperparameters associated with the model architecture
+- **MODEL1**: Contains definitions of configurable hyperparameters associated with the model architecture.
+The values currently in this section were informed by a hyperparameter search.
 #### TRAIN
 - **TRAIN_SPLIT, VAL_SPLIT, TEST_SPLIT**: Fraction of the data allocated
   to the training, validation and test sets respectively